 Method: A systematic literature review was conducted using the PubMed, SPORTDiscus, MEDLINE, science direct and web of science electronic databases.
 Eligible studies were scientific publications reporting the feasibility and/or safety of an exercise intervention program carried out in inpatient patients diagnosed with hematological cancer undergoing chemotherapy.

-Result: Out of 12 studies included in this review, six and ten investigations reported results with regards to safety or feasibility, respectively.
-All studies reported that their exercise interventions were safe or feasible.
-However, there is a striking lack of comprehensive reporting which raises questions of the studies’ explanatory power.
-Nevertheless, it seems that short bouts (ca. 30 min.) of exercise two to three times a week and an adjustment based on the daily physical and mental condition of the participant are recommendable.
+Result: Out of 12 studies (six RCTs) included in this review, six investigations reported results with regards to safety and 10 with regards to feasibility.
+While all studies claim that their exercise interventions were safe and/or feasible, it is noteworthy that this claim often remains unsupported as detailed information on how feasibility of the intervention was asserted is missing.

 Conclusion: Exercise appears to be safe and feasible in hematological cancer patients.
-Nevertheless, further research especially on the execution of the exercise intervention are highly needed.
+However, due to a striking lack of information on how feasibility of the intervention was asserted, contextualizing the results and deducing recommendations for further studies remains challenging.
+Further research should therefore incorporate information on the execution of the exercise intervention in more detail.

 Keywords: Leukemia, lymphoma, physical activity, feasibility, safety